BezouwenR/workwithibmipdm/README.md

 # Work with IBM i - Programming Development Manager for Windows (PDM)
 This is the distribution and support site for the FREE Work with IBM i client project.

+## News
+❗ 12/29/2025 - Coming soon in early 2026.
+Work with IBM i gains IBM i connectivity without the need for SSH.
+We're removing the need to use SSH for connectivity with the Work for IBM i product.
+Connectivity will work over the same ports using by IBM i access.
+(446-446, 8470-8479).

+## Overview
 Since PDM and SEU are being deprecated over time, The goal of this project is to create a FREE Windows based alternative for PDM developers who are just starting the journey to move their development to the Windows desktop.

 Both VS Code and RDi are good development enviroments, but it's good to have options.
 Especially ones that give you editor freedom of choice and ability to use existing PDM user options.